 No unsupported languages

 According to a notice from Microsoft and FAQ entry, the Xbox Live Indie Games submission process requires that all written and spoken text in your game be in one of six specific languages.
-Any game containing written or spoken text in other languages, including the language of a fantasy culture, will fail peer review because the submission "grossly misrepresents content in content info".
+Any game containing written or spoken text in other languages, including an inscription in Latin or in the language of a fantasy culture, will fail peer review because the submission "grossly misrepresents content in content info".
 This means that, for example, a role-playing game for Xbox Live Indie Games cannot feature an isolated community whose residents speak a foreign language, where one of the goals is to befriend a translator and then come back for clues.
 A game like the Hamtaro games for Game Boy Color, where the goal is to learn a fictional community's slang (see Ham-Chat), would be forbidden as well.
-But detailed role-playing games work at least as well on a PC or Android-powered device as they do on a video game console, so you can just develop this piece of your portfolio for Windows or Android instead of for the Xbox 360 or Windows Phone 7.
+But detailed role-playing games work at least as well on a pointing device-driven platform, such as Windows or Android, as they do on a video game console.
+So you can just develop this piece of your portfolio for Windows or Android instead of for the Xbox 360 or Windows Phone 7.

 Some people interpret the FAQ entry's reference to "made up languages that are documented" as implying that a developer should create a language, use it for a culture in a game, and refuse to document it to the public.
-But this opens up a denial-of-service attack in which your competitor can make Microsoft take your game down by meticulously documenting the language as it appears in the game (as has been done for Ham-Chat) and then complaining to Microsoft about the misrepresentation.
+But this would open your game to a denial-of-service attack in which your competitor can make Microsoft take your game down by meticulously documenting the language as it appears in the game (as has been done for Ham-Chat) and then complaining to Microsoft about the misrepresentation.

 One way to make an application work on multiple platforms without rewriting it several times is to use a multitier architecture.
 The game logic tier, comprising physics and AI, is written once and compiled for each platform.
 Then a "presentation" or "view" tier, comprising graphics and sound engines along with the top level of input handling, is rewritten for each platform.